Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

 **For Webform Managers**

-3.1 Creating and configuring a new Islandora Webform
+* 3.1 Creating and configuring a new Islandora Webform

-3b.
-Enabling webforms on only certain objects [not written yet]
+* 3b.
+Enabling webforms on only certain objects

-4. Configuring Drupal accounts for the Islandora Webform module
+* 4. Configuring Drupal accounts for the Islandora Webform module

 **For End Users**

-5. Submitting an Islandora Webform
+* 5. Submitting an Islandora Webform

 **For Administrators**